 This is the pickled okra recipe that I taught on Okra Day at our local farmers market.
-I am so jazzed to share it with you!
+It’s super simple to make and I am so jazzed to share it with you!

-My super awesome friend Jenifer Carter does design work with the Freedom Farmers Market, a new farmers market that started this summer in my neighborhood.
-It’s a small market that’s dense with good vendors, and on August 23rd, they’re celebrating Okra Day!
+My super awesome friend Jenifer Carter does design work with the Freedom Farmers Market.
+It’s a small market that’s dense with good vendors, and a few summers ago, they’re celebrated Okra Day and invited me to make pickled okra at the market.

-The pickled okra recipe below – like the one I demoed in East Point – is another variation of my pickled green beans recipe.
+The pickled okra recipe below is a variation of my green bean refrigerator pickles.
 This recipe is for refrigerator pickles, which means that you don’t need sterile jars or any sort of canning skills.
-Refrigerator pickles get stored in the fridge even before you open the jar.
+Refrigerator pickles get stored in the fridge, even before you open the jar.

 Most of the recipes I’ve read say that refrigerator pickles will keep for 3-4 weeks, so I am officially saying that too.
 Unofficially, I have kept refrigerator pickles around for closer to 6 weeks without problems.
 It’s totally your call!